top of page

 Connections to my dissertation and to pedagogy

 Because my dissertation attends to everyday food moments as pedagogical encounters, this text helped me sharpen how I talk about “fooding” as something that happens in relation, not something we simply manage or evaluate.
 It supports my interest in what becomes noticeable at the table, what gets organized by institutional habits and expectations, and what kinds of educational worlds are being made through ordinary decisions.
-It also reminded me that a shift in orientation is often a shift in practice: a different way of attending, a different way of asking, a different way of writing.
+It also reminded me that a shift in orientation is often a shift in practice.
+It provokes a different way of attending, a different way of asking, a different way of writing.

 Questions I’m sitting with